civilcoder55/civilcoder55.github.io/content/journey/mission-3.md

 ![step](/images/journey/auth-2.png)
 ---

-3. Created our schema, I used here the traditional RBAC model for simplicity. but in the real world and complex apps, there are a lot of models for complex use cases.
-Actually, Permify is considered as fine-grained access control service inspired by `Google’s Zanzibar`.
+3. Created our schema, using the traditional RBAC model for simplicity 🔧.
+However, in real-world, complex applications, there are many models designed to handle complex use cases.

+In fact, **Permify** is considered as fine-grained access control service, inspired by `Google’s Zanzibar`. 🌐 This allows for more detailed and flexible permission management, making it suitable for more complex scenarios.

-    Permify has a gread article about their solution [Here](https://docs.permify.co/permify-overview/authorization-service)
+  **Permify** has a great article about their solution [Here](https://docs.permify.co/permify-overview/authorization-service)

 ![step](/images/journey/auth-3.png)
 ---